chaplinjs/chaplin/chaplin.composer.md

 var Footer = require('views/footer');
 var SiteController = Chaplin.Controller.extend({
   beforeAction: function() {
-    // Compose the Site view, which is a simple 3-row stacked layout that
+    // Reuse the Site view, which is a simple 3-row stacked layout that
-    // provides the header, footer, and body regions this.compose('site', Site);
+    // provides the header, footer, and body regions this.reuse('site', Site);

-    // Compose the Header view, which binds itself to whatever container
+    // Reuse the Header view, which binds itself to whatever container
-    // is exposed in Site under the header region this.compose('header', Header, {region: 'header'});
+    // is exposed in Site under the header region this.reuse('header', Header, {region: 'header'});

     // Likewise for the footer region
-    this.compose('footer', Footer, {region: 'footer'});
+    this.reuse('footer', Footer, {region: 'footer'});
   }
 });